 - Stand with feet hip-width apart and hold heavy dumbbells or barbells in your hands in front of your legs.

 - Soften your knees and slowly lower the weights down your shins keeping your back long and your eyes forward.

 - Once back is parallel to the floor, squeeze hamstrings, glutes, and abs as you slowly pull weights back up legs to standing position.
 Repeat 10 times.

 - Lay on your back and place your feet on a bench or step (the bottom of the staircase is fine.)

 - Extend your right leg up in the air and squeeze your glutes and abs tight.

 - Now push through your left heel to raise your hips off the ground.
 Lower slowly and with control.
 Repeat 10 times and switch legs.

-- Begin lying on back, arms by side and feet on top of stability ball.
+- Begin lying on back, arms by side, and feet on top of a stability ball.

-- Squeeze glutes and abs and lift body up so you are in a straight line with only shoulders and head relaxed on mat.
+- Squeeze glutes and abs and lift your body up so you are in a straight line with only shoulders and head relaxed on the mat.